|

 In January 2014, Navigator of the Seas was modified while dry docked, this included increasing the number of cabins by removing some of the public facilities and adding a Wave Loch FlowRider surfing simulator, an outdoor movie screen and two new lounges.

-In November 2015, after two seasons sailing from Galveston, Navigator of the Seas began sailing winter itineraries out of Port Everglades in Fort Lauderdale, Florida, where she sailed 6- and 8-night Eastern and Western Caribbean itineraries, and summer itineraries out of Southampton, England, where she sails to the Mediterranean and Northern Europe.
-From November 2016, Navigator of the Seas will transition to sailing her winter itineraries out of Miami, Florida.
-In December of 2018, Navigator entered Dry Dock at the Grand Bahama Shipyard for a multi million dollar renovation that added water slides, new restaurants, a new pool deck, new cabins, and more.
-As of March of 2019, Navigator is now sailing Royal Caribbean’s 3 and 4 night itineraries in the Bahamas out of Miami.
+In November 2015, after two seasons sailing from Galveston, Navigator of the Seas began sailing winter itineraries out of Port Everglades in Fort Lauderdale, Florida, where she sailed Eastern and Western Caribbean itineraries, and summer itineraries out of Southampton, England, where she sails to the Mediterranean and Northern Europe.
+From November 2016, Navigator of the Seas will transition to sailing her winter itineraries out of Port of Miami in Miami, Florida.
+In December 2018, she entered Dry Dock at the Grand Bahama Shipyard for a multi million dollar refit that added water slides, new restaurants, a new pool deck, new cabins.
+As of March of 2019, she is sailing cruises from Miami to the Bahamas.

 ![]() |